e-strobel-lab/TECtools/TECdisplay_README/README.md

 /constant_indels:<list_of_constant_indels>
 ```

 Following this header, the variant ids to be reconstructed are supplied on separate lines.
-If desired, it is possible to include alias for each variant to simplify their identification by using the format:
+If desired, it is possible to include an alias for each variant to simplify their identification by using the format:

 `<variant_id><tab><alias>`